 How to Build Long-term Relationships with Customers

-If you’re wondering how to get repeat customers, you’re not alone.
+If you’re wondering how to get customers to come back, you’re not alone.
 Repeat business, known as customer retention, has grown to become a discipline of its own.
 While many large companies will hire customer retention managers, or entire teams, to build long-term relationships with customers, there are plenty of things you can do on your own to help get customers coming back.

-7 steps on your journey to getting repeat customers
+7 steps on your journey to get repeat customers